Python Script

 Behind The Scenes

-Below is a flowchart depicting the steps torero moves through as it manages the dependencies for a Python based service.
-You do not need to understand this to use torero, but it can be an interesting reference.
+You do not need to understand this to use torero, but it can be a useful reference.

 Decorators